 Winter is northern lights season because the sky gets dark.
 But darkness alone is not enough.
 You need solar activity, clear skies, and patience.
 Cloud cover ruins more aurora plans than weak solar activity.

 Do not build the whole trip around one northern lights tour on one night.
 Give yourself several nights in Iceland, preferably outside the brightest city lights at least once.
 September to March is generally strong, but February and March offer a good mix of darkness and usable daylight.
+Read the complete northern lights guide for forecast tips and the best viewing locations.

 Ice Caves and Glaciers